web

 Context

-The entire process for "FlexNet Server: Use lmgrd as an Alternative to lmadmin" is described in three articles.
+The complete process for "FlexNet Server: Use lmgrd as an Alternative to lmadmin" is described in three articles.

 This second article (2/3) explains how to install the FlexNet server.